 We took the plunge and the water was pretty chilly.
 We have snorkeled in various places and have to admit that this was less than spectacular.
 Visibility was low and vibrant varieties of coral were lacking.
 There were a few unique schools of fish, but that was about it.
 Still, we enjoyed some time in the water before hopping out to sun on the bow of the boat.

-After drying off a bit, we all headed by boat to Puerto López.
-Our tour arrived back in town around 4:30 p.m.
-We thoroughly enjoyed our Isla de la Plata tour and were glad we got a taste of the Galapagos on our excursion.
+After drying off a bit, we all headed back to Puerto López.
+Our tour arrived in town around 4:30 p.m.
+We thoroughly enjoyed our Isla de la Plata tour and were glad we got a little taste of the Galapagos on our excursion.

 Isla de la Plata Tour Overview